 There are a few things I simply refuse to pay money for and ice is one of them.

-Start making your own ice now so you don’t have to shell money out for unnecessary if you want to save money on Thanksgiving dinner.
+Start making your own ice now so you don’t have to shell money out for the unnecessary, especially if you want to save money on Thanksgiving dinner.

 Store ice in bags and store in the freezer until the big day.